 Who Should Incorporate

 Whether you’re a small business owner with no employees or with hundreds, there is no greater way to protect yourself and your personal assets from the threat of lawsuits than by incorporating.
-Incorporating is also a legal and simple way to increase your privacy, build separate credit, raise capital, and let you live the corporate lifestyle.
+Incorporating in Wyoming is also a legal and simple way to increase your privacy, build separate credit, raise capital, and let you live the corporate lifestyle.

 Roughly a million corporations are formed each year and the number is growing every year.